Learn about Food Additives

 Stearic acid is a fatty acid that occurs in virtually all fats.
 Though it is a saturated fat, it does not appear to affect blood cholesterol levels.
 However, it might increase the risk of heart disease by raising fibrinogen levels and causing blood clots.
 The trivial amounts used as an additive are harmless.

-Artificial sweetener: No-sugar-added baked goods, frozen desserts, ice cream, soft drinks, tabletop sweetener (Splenda).
+Artificial sweetener: "No sugar added," "sugar-free," "diet" and other products, including baked goods, kettle corn, frozen desserts, ice cream, soft drinks, prepared meals, packaged (tabletop) sweeteners (Splenda).

-When sucralose was first being considered for approval by the FDA, the Center for Science in the Public Interest objected.
+When sucralose was first being considered for approval by the FDA, CSPI objected.
 A study in rats had indicated that the additive might cause premature shrinkage of the thymus gland, which is part of the immune system.
 However, a subsequent study did not find any problem.
 Likewise, studies designed to detect whether sucralose could cause cancer in lab animals did not find any problems.

-The manufacturer, McNeil Nutritionals, long advertised Splenda as being "made from sugar, so it tastes like sugar."
+A final point: McNeil Nutritionals long advertised Splenda as being “made from sugar, so it tastes like sugar.”
 That statement may be literally true, but is misleading, as the Sugar Association charged in a lawsuit.
 In fact, the sweetener is a synthetic chemical made by chemically reacting sugar (sucrose) with chlorine.
-However, the fact that sucralose is synthetic does not make it unsafe.
-Also, be aware that artificial sweeteners are being used more and more often without any disclosure on front labels.
-Read ingredient lists carefully if you are concerned about any of those sweeteners.
+(The mere fact that sucralose is syn¬thetic does not make it unsafe.)
+The lawsuit was settled without any announcement of the terms, but McNeil has dropped that “made from sugar” slogan.

 Sweetener: Table sugar, sweetened foods.